Department of Theatre

 THE 190 Rehearsal and Production

 This course provides students with an opportunity to work on a USM theatre production.
 Production assignment positions include, but are not limited to, wardrobe crew, deck crew, board operators, spot operators, etc. Must be simultaneously enrolled in one section of Theatre Workshop or Musical Theatre Workshop or secure instructor permission.
-May be repeated for credit.
+May be repeated once for credit.
+Department approval required for enrollment.
 Cr.
 1.

 THE 201 Cultural History of Theatre

 A course designed to provide students with a cultural history survey of theatre–from ancient Sumeria, Greece, and Rome through traditional Asian, Medieval, and Renaissance European and other historical styles/periods into the twenty-first century.
-Prerequisite: College Writing.
+This course is a required Foundation course for the B.A. in Theatre.
 Cr.
 3.

 THE 203 Musical Theatre Dance